arcticmatt/pencil-flip/content/Misc/lazf.md

 in the next month or so).
 <br/>

-A "pastel" themed zine.
-It's more focused on art than our other zines.
-We plan on filling it with a bunch of drawings done in a pastel color scheme.
+A zine featuring art with pastel-y colors.
+It's more art-centric than our other zines.
+We plan on filling it with a bunch of digital artwork with pastel color schemes and rather simple, yet interesting shapes.
 <object data="http://blog.pencilflip.com/images/pastel_pages.pdf" type="application/pdf" width="700px" height="700px">
     <embed src="http://blog.pencilflip.com/images/pastel_pages.pdf">
         This browser does not support PDFs.
 Please download the PDF to view it: <a href="http://blog.pencilflip.com/images/pastel_pages.pdf">Download PDF</a>.</p>